alitskevich/arrmatura/md/CUSTOM.md

     //    getters/setters

-    // optional getter used to resolve specific template property placeholder.
+    // optional getter used in the template.
     // (Otherwise read from `this.src`)
     getSrc(){
         return this.url.toString()
     }
-    // optional setter invoked from `assign()`
+    // optional setter invoked when `up()`
     // (Otherwise writes into `this.src`)
     setSrc(value){
         this.url = URL.parse(value)